jrenaud90/CyRK/README.md

 ### Installation Troubleshooting

 TBD

+### Development and Testing Dependencies

+If you intend to work on CyRK's code base you will want to install the following dependencies in order to run CyRK's test suite.

+`conda install pytest scipy matplotlib jupyter`

+`conda install` can be replaced with `pip install` if you perfer.

 ## Using CyRK
 CyRK's API is similar to SciPy's solve_ivp function.
 A differential equation can be defined in python such as: